salafimanhaj/salafi/_pages/introduction.md

 [^7]: Abu Dawud, Sunan, Book on Salah, no. 551; and Ibn Majah, Sunan, Book on Masjids and congregations, no. 793.
 [^8]: Al-Nasa'i, Sunan, Book on consorting with one*s women, no. 3940; and Ahmad ibn Hanbal, Musnad, vol. 3, p.
 285.
 [^9]: Abu Dawud, Sunan, Book on manners, no. 4985; and Ahmad ibn Hanbal, Musnad, vol. 5, p.
 371.
+[^10]: Al-Bukhari, Sahih, Book on Tarawih Prayer, no. 2014; Muslim, Sahih, Book on travelers* Salah and Salah shortening, no. 760; Al-Tirmidhy, Sunan, Book on fasting, no. 683; Al-Nasa'i, Sunan, Book on fasting, no. 2202; and Ahmad ibn Hanbal, Musnad, vol. 2, p.
+241.